daniellexkemp/WhackAMoleGame/README.md

 Only the listed team members may use, modify, or distribute this code.
 Any use by others without explicit permission is prohibited.

-You can also add a note at the top of the README for extra clarity:

 ⚠️ Note: This repository is private to the WhackAMoleGame team.
+This project was developed for educational purposes as part of the INFO-C 211 course at Indiana University and is not intended for commercial use.
 Do not copy, distribute, or use this code without permission.